 - (Please visit http://neighborhoodinfo.lacity.org/ to verify your home address is within the boundaries of the City of Los Angeles.
 Addresses falling outside of the City of Los Angeles would yield a ‘Nothing Found’ result via this online tool.)

 - Demonstrate professional presenting experience over at least the past 3 years on an attached resume for the applying performing artist or group

-Please note this arts-community relief program is working in tandem with other local relief programs who are collectively sharing lists of beneficiaries.
-Therefore, please do not apply if you have been approved to receive funds from any of the following Funds: The Actors Fund, Behind the Scenes, Dance Resource Center, Los Angeles County Federation of Labor Community Services AFL-CIO, Motion Picture & Television Fund, SAG/AFTRA, or the Will Rogers Motion Picture Pioneers Foundation may not request DCA funding relief.
+Artists who are currently getting assistance from the Actors Fund, Behind the Scenes, Dance Resource Center, Los Angeles County Federation of Labor Community Services AFL-CIO, Motion Picture & Television Fund, SAG/AFTRA, or Will Rogers Motion Picture Pioneers Foundation may not request DCA funding relief.

 Please access and submit your one-page application via the following link:

-Applicants who are found to fulfill all program eligibility requirements will be placed in an eligible pool, from which proposed grantees will be selected by lottery until Round One funding is exhausted.
-Any eligible applicants not selected for funding in Round One would automatically be rolled-over for consideration in additional rounds of this relief program.
+Applicants who are found to fulfill all program eligibility requirements will be placed in an eligible pool, from which proposed grantees will be selected by lottery until funding is exhausted.
+Any eligible applicants not selected for funding in the current round would automatically be rolled-over for consideration in additional rounds of this relief program.
 All applications received after the first 450 eligible proposals will also be rolled-over into any future rounds.